keras-team/keras/README.md

 - __Modularity.__ A model is understood as a sequence of standalone, fully-configurable modules that can be plugged together with as little restrictions as possible.
 In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions and dropout are all standlone modules that you can combine to create new models.

 - __Minimalism.__ Each module should be kept short and simple (<100 lines of code).
 Every piece of code should be transparent upon first reading.
-No black magic: it hurst iteration speed and ability to innovate.
+No black magic: it hurts iteration speed and ability to innovate.

 - __Easy extensibility.__ A new feature (a new module, per the above definition, or a new way to combine modules together) are dead simple to add (as new classes/functions), and existing modules provide ample examples.